Kartikesvara Siva Temple: Layout

+The temple is built of laterite using dry masonry in the Kalingan style.

 The temple is buried up to the jangha portion.
 It is pancharatha on plan as distinguished by a central raha and pair of anuratha and kanika pagas on either side of the raha.
 The vimana is of rekha order and jaga mohan is a pidha deul.
 The visible portion measures 6.40 m from the present ground level.